prototypefund/dark-crystal-protocol-specification/README.md

 ## Recovery process

-TODO:
+TODO - add detail to this section

+### Step 1 - New identity

-* Upon loss of data, the secret owner establishes a new account.
+Upon loss of data, the secret owner establishes a new account, giving them a new identity on the system.

+### Step 2 - Contact custodians

-* They contact the custodians out of band to confirm that the new identity belongs to them.
+The secret owner contacts the custodians 'out of band' to confirm that the new identity belongs to them.
+Due to the threshold nature of the scheme there is a degree of tolerance to some custodians being unavailable or uncooperative.

+### Step 3 - Return shards

-* Each custodian sends the shard they were holding to the new account.
+Each custodian sends the shard they were holding to the new account.
+Ephemeral keypairs can be used to make it possible to later delete these shard messages.

+### Step 4 - Validate shards

-* The signatures are validated with the original public key, proving that the returned shards are identical to those sent out.
+The signatures are validated with the original public key, proving that the returned shards are identical to those sent out.

+### Step 5 - Secret recovery

-* The shards are combined to recover the secret, and the MAC is used to establish that recovery was successful.
+The shards are combined to recover the secret, and the MAC is used to establish that recovery was successful.

+### Step 6 - Recover old account

+Depending on whether the lost account might have been compromised, it may be appropriate to abandon the new identity and continue to use the old one.
+If this is not the case, the key can at least be used to recover data encrypted to it.